 Shoreline enhancement projects have a variety of ecological and engineering requirements and can often be mixed and matched to tailor project designs to local conditions.
+At times, they can also be combined with more traditional hardened structures.
 It is important to consult with ecologists and engineers to determine the specific design requirements for any proposed project.
 It is also important to consult with Federal, State, and local officials regarding permitting requirements.
-Additional resources are listed below.

-The Lower Cape May Meadows project, completed in 2007, included restoring the beach, dune and wetland as well as installing a water management system.
-To show how important it has been, we completed an economic study of the Lower Cape May Meadows restoration and our results uniquely provide hard data showing that nature has real value.
+The South Cape May Meadows project, completed in 2007, included restoring the beach, dune, and wetland as well as installing a water management system.
+To show how important it has been, we completed an economic study of the South Cape May Meadows restoration and our results uniquely provide data showing that nature has real value.
 That value comes in the form of flooding protection in Cape May Point, which will be at least $2,000,000 and could be as high as $17,300,000 in damages avoided to homes over the next 50 years.
-Even more, given that it restored prime habitat for migratory birds, Lower Cape May Meadows also brings in an estimated $313 million in additional revenue each year from birders visiting the area..
-The Lower Cape May Meadows restoration reinforces that healthy natural landscapes benefit our communities in many ways, including financially, and that investing in nature pays off.
+Even more, given that it restored prime habitat for migratory birds, South Cape May Meadows also brings in an estimated $313 million in additional revenue each year from birders visiting the area.
+The South Cape May Meadows restoration reinforces that healthy natural landscapes benefit our communities in many ways, including financially, and that investing in nature pays off.

 Links to relevant Cool Green Science Blogs